mcurto/eDNA_Metagenomics/README.md

 ## Taxonomic classification

-The nucelotide database was already prebuild with taxonomic information while the genome and transcriptome not.
-So different approaches were used to process the blast output files.
-In both cases the the results were processed in three steps : i) adding the taxonomic lineage to the matches; ii) filter the results based on identity, evalue, query coverage; iii) sumurize the final taxonomy per read.
+The nucelotide database was already prebuild with taxonomic information which was not the case for the remaining ones.
+Because of that the blast outputs had ro be processed differently.
+In both cases, the the output files were analysed in four steps: i) Combined unassembled paired reads; ii) filter the results based on identity, evalue, query coverage; iii) adding the taxonomic lineage to the matches; iiii) sumurize the final taxonomy per read.

 ### nt database:

-**Combined unassembled paired reads:**
+#### Combined unassembled paired reads:

 The blast results from unassembled paired reads were merged with the script **MergeR1AndR2.py**.
 This script takes as positional arguments, in this order: 1st the path the read 1 blast outputs, 2nd the path to the read 2 blast outputs, 3rd the path to the fasta files, 4th the output directory.